scsm-ua/kirtan-guide-en/songs/gopinath-mama-nivedana-shiuno.md

     gopīnāth,  āmāra bharasā tumi tomāra charaṇe,  loinu śaraṇa, tomāra kiṅkara āmi

-Oh Gopīnāth, You are my only hope, and there- fore I have taken shelter at Your lotus feet.
+Oh Gopīnāth, You are my only hope, and therefore I have taken shelter at Your lotus feet.
 I am now Your eternal servant.

 #### 3

     gopīnāth,  kemone śodhive more nā jāni bhakati,  karme jaḍamati, poḍechi saṁsāra ghore

 Oh Gopīnāth, how will You purify me?
-I do not know what devotion is, and my materialistic mind is ab- sorbed in fruitive work.
+I do not know what devotion is, and my materialistic mind is absorbed in fruitive work.
 I have fallen into this dark and perilous worldly existence.

 #### 4

     gopīnāth,  sakali tomāra māyā nāhi mama bala, jñāna sunirmala, svādhīna nahe e kāyā

-Oh Gopīnāth, everything here is Your illusory en- ergy.
+Oh Gopīnāth, everything here is Your illusory energy.
 I have no strength or transcendental knowledge, and this body of mine is not independent and free from the control of material nature.

 #### 5